Podiatrists specialise in the assessment, diagnosis and treatment of disease and conditions affecting the feet and lower limbs.

 Being responsible for assessing and treating your own caseload of patients demands a high level of knowledge and expertise.
 Your training will make sure that you have the necessary clinical skills.

-However, personal qualities such as good communication skills and a sympathetic manner are also essential.
+However, personal qualities such as good communication skills and a sympathetic way are also essential.

 The Ulster University offers a BSc Hons Podiatry undergraduate full-time three-year programme.